-Remy is a policy analyst for a government department.
-He is currently located in Brisbane.
-However, his employer relocates him to the Rockhampton office.
+Remy is a fitness instructor at a gym located in Brisbane.
+However, his employer relocates him to the Rockhampton gym.

 Remy can't claim a deduction for his relocation costs, rent or other living expenses.

 Repairs to tools and equipment